pagkly/Zed/Investopedia3/Understanding Rollover Risk.md

 ## Rollover Risk vs. Refinancing Risk

-Also known as "roll risk," rollover risk is sometimes used interchangeably with [refinancing risk](https://www.investopedia.com/terms/r/refinancing_risk.asp).
+Also known as "roll risk," rollover risk is sometimes used interchangeably with [[refinancing risk]](https://www.investopedia.com/terms/r/refinancing_risk.asp).
 However, it's actually more of a sub-category of that.
 Refinancing risk is a more general term, referring to the possibility of a borrower being unable to replace an existing loan with a new one.
 Rollover risk deals more specifically with the adverse effect of rolling over or refinancing debt.

-This effect has more to do with prevailing economic conditions—specifically, interest rate trends and the [liquidity](https://www.investopedia.com/terms/l/liquidity.asp) of credit—than the financial condition of the borrower.
+This effect has more to do with prevailing economic conditions—specifically, interest rate trends and the [[liquidity]](https://www.investopedia.com/terms/l/liquidity.asp) of credit—than the financial condition of the borrower.
 For example, if the U.S. had $1 trillion dollars of debt it needed to roll over in the next year, and interest rates suddenly rose 2% higher before the new debt was issued, it would cost the government a lot more in new interest payments.

 The state of the economy is also significant.
 Lenders are often unwilling to renew expiring loans during a financial crisis, when collateral values drop, especially if they are short-term loans—that is, their remaining maturity is less than one year.